stek765/C-learning/README.md

 # How-to-C

-USefull tips and use cases for your C learning.
+Usefull tips and use cases for your C learning.